 - 2 cups broccoli florets, blanched

 - Cook box of pasta to al dente, about 6-7 minutes.
-Drain well and cool.
+Drain well and cool flat on a plate.

-- Combine blanched broccoli florets, bell peppers and onion in a large bowl.
-Add cooled pasta, parmesan cheese, and Italian dressing.
+- Combine cooled blanched broccoli florets, bell peppers and onion in a large bowl.
+Add cooled pasta, Parmesan cheese, and Italian dressing.
 Combine well.

-- Careful stir again before serving.
+- Stir again before serving.
 If salad is dry and needs more dressing, feel free to add more as needed.